Jurickson Profar Player Props: Rockies vs. Yankees

 Jurickson Profar At The Plate

-- Profar is hitting .242 with 19 doubles, two triples, six home runs and 36 walks.
+- Profar is batting .243 with 20 doubles, two triples, six home runs and 36 walks.

-- Profar has had an RBI in 22 games this season (27.8%), including eight multi-RBI outings (10.1%).
-He has also driven in three or more of his team's runs in two contests.
+- Profar has had an RBI in 22 games this season (27.5%), including eight multi-RBI outings (10.0%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.